DebianDog/BusterDog/README.md

 # BusterDog + build system
-**Update 2020-09-07, 64-bit ISO now with UEFI support** Many thanks to @jamesbond from the Puppy Linux forum.
+**Update 2020-09-07, 64-bit ISO now with UEFI support** Many thanks to @jamesbond from the [Puppy Linux forum](https://forum.puppylinux.com/index.php)

 BusterDog, based on the Debian 'Buster' branch but **without systemd**.
 It's using special method (taken from **AntiX**) to avoid systemd by replacing systemd with 'elogind'.